How to Avoid Hurting Your Home Appraisal: Cleaning, Updating & Fixing

 Update any home systems

-- Make sure all of the systems are in good working order
+Check for Functionality – Make sure HVAC, plumbing, and electrical systems are in good working order with no leaks, faulty wiring, or inefficient components.

 Keep a neat and tidy home appearance